daglem/reDIP-SX/README.md

 * 5V input
 * 3.3V output
 * 22 FPGA GPIO
-* 3 FPGA current drive / open-drain I/O, one with pullup
+* 3 FPGA current drive / open-drain I/O
 * 4 audio pins (stereo line input, stereo headphone output)
 * GND

 All FPGA I/O is 5V tolerant, and can drive 5V TTL.
 JP1 can be shorted to make the 5V input pin bidirectional, e.g. for powering 5V TTL devices.

-The number of FPGA I/O is sufficient for e.g. 5 PMOD interfaces (or 6, with two pins open-drain or input-only).
+The number of FPGA I/O is sufficient for e.g. 5 six-pin PMOD interfaces (or 6, with two pins open-drain or input-only).

 #### Solder pads: